cs-ed/edtech-plan-LNguyen64/README.md

 ### Application

-{Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
-Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.}
-Garey High School chooses CODE.org.
+Code.org is one of the endorsed curricula for AP Computer Science Principles and I plan use Code.org's curriculum for its "engaging, discovery-based approach to address big topics like how the interent works, big data, and programming apps in JavaSCript.

+it consists of daily lesson plans, videos, tutorials, tools and assessments that cover the AP CSP learning objectives.

 Per the College Board website:
 > Code.org's AP CSP curriculum resources use engaging, discovery-based approach to address big topics like how the internet works, big data, and programming apps in JavaScript.
 The Code.org curriculum conists of daily lesson plans, videos, tutorials, tools and assessments that cover the AP CSP learning objectives.
 I plan to use Code.org in the following areas:
 ### Homework